-The Chief Executive Officer monitors and manages the financial risks relating to the operations of the Company through internal risk reports which analyse exposures by degree and magnitude of risks.
+The Chief Executive Officer and the Finance Director monitor and manage the financial risks relating to the operations of the Group through internal risk reports which analyse exposures by degree and magnitude of risks.
 These risks include market risk (including price risk), credit risk and liquidity risk.
 Summaries of these reports are reviewed by the Board.

 Compliance with policies and exposure limits is reviewed by the Chief Executive Officer and senior management on a continuous basis.
-The Company does not enter into or trade financial instruments, including derivative financial instruments, for speculative purposes.
+The Group does not enter into or trade financial instruments, including derivative financial instruments, for speculative purposes.